withastro/docs/RECIPES.md

 ) files for guidance on drafting your PR.

-## CMS, Deploy, and Migrate
+## CMS, Deploy and Migrate

-The `src/content/guides/` directory in the docs has three subdirectories for established guides:
+The `src/content/guides/` directory in the docs has three subdirectories for established guide categories:

 - `cms/`
 - `deploy/`